DrShahinstein/tauri-todo/README.md

 ## Contributing

-Contributions are unquestionably welcome as this project was already built for learning and discovering Rust purposes.
+Contributions are warmly welcome as this project was built for learning and exploring Rust purposes.
 If you find a bug or have an idea for an improvement, feel free to open an issue or submit a pull request.

 ## License